OpenNMT/OpenNMT-tf/docs/model.md

 # Model

-OpenNMT-tf can be used to train several types of models, here is a non exhaustive overview of supported models:
+OpenNMT-tf can be used to train several types of models thanks to a modular and extensible design.
+Here is a non exhaustive overview of supported models:

 **Maching translation**